 - 3. Page Limit for Letters.
 Letters may not exceed 3 single-space pages in length (exclusive of exhibits). - 4.
-Courtesy Copies of Letters.
-If exhibits to letters exceed 25 pages, a courtesy copy of the entire letter should be delivered to the Court.
-A separate rule applies to letter motions as set forth under the Motions section below. - 5.
 Letters Between Parties.
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document). - B. Hand Deliveries.
 Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of 500 Pearl Street and may not be brought directly to Chambers.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved immediately by Chambers staff. - C. Faxes.
 Prior approval is required before sending any fax.
 Faxes must not exceed 3 pages and must be submitted to Chambers at (212) 805-7934.
 All faxes must simultaneously be faxed or delivered to all parties. - D. Docketing, Scheduling and Calendar Matters.
 For docketing, scheduling and calendar matters, call the Courtroom Deputy at (212) 805-0248 between 9:00 a.m. and 4:00 p.m. - E. Telephone Calls.
 For procedural or administrative matters that do not request a ruling from the Court, counsel may call Chambers. - F. Requests for Adjournments or Extensions of Time.
 All requests for adjournments or extensions of time must be filed on ECF as letter motions.
 (If a request contains sensitive or confidential information, it may be submitted by .pdf via e-mail in lieu of being filed electronically.)
-The letter motion must state: (i) the original date(s); (ii) the number of previous requests for adjournment or extension of the matter at issue; (iii) whether those previous requests were granted or denied; and (iv) whether all parties consent, and if not, the reasons given for refusing to consent.
+The letter motion must state: (i) the originally scheduled date(s); (ii) the number of previous requests for adjournment or extension of the matter at issue; (iii) whether those previous requests were granted or denied; and (iv) whether all parties consent, and if not, the reasons given for refusing to consent.
 If the adjournment concerns a conference to be rescheduled, the letter motion must also provide multiple dates when all counsel are available.
 Absent good cause, any request for extension or adjournment shall be made at least 48 hours before the deadline or scheduled appearance.